Implementation

 If the activity was performed by an AI system, the following fields may be included to support reproducibility and audit:

-Provider – The organization offering the AI system (e.g.
+* **Version** – The particular version of the AI system used.

 All FAIA declarations are **cryptographically bound** to the **International Standard Content Code (ISCC)**, a content-derived identifier and ISO standard (ISO 24138).
 This ensures that attribution metadata remains uniquely and persistently associated with the content – even if the asset is modified and redistributed.